TeamGaiman/Rally/PRESS-RELEASE.md

 "Rally puts the tedium of finding an opponent to rest and gets us on the court doing what really matters: playing the sport." - Parker Muir
 > Join our community to get access to our extensize New York-area court database and schedule a match immediately.

-"Match Point makes it easy for me to find local players to match my tennis skills against." - Joseph Martin